Ralexs0096/CitasAplication/README.md

-# CitasAplication
+# AppointmentApp
 My first React Native Application.

-this is a App for create and manage veterinary appointment, applying basic concepts of react native.
+This is an app for creating and managing veterinary appointments, and applying basic concepts from react native.

-this application was created with expo-cli
+This application was created with expo-cli